maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 * Given domain documentation, the understanding of relevance of results is better.
 Approach to slicing documentation varies a lot.

-* Given a mindmap requirement and a functional contraint, people create clearer plans and document bugs in a quick way.
+* Given a mindmap requirement and a functional constraint, people create clearer plans and document bugs in a quick way.

 Your first impression and learning of the application is most likely not taking you this far.
 This mindmap is from an hour of pair testing with a tester who found none of these problems alone but needed training on how to look at an application to identify what might go wrong with it.
 The mindmap is by no means exhaustive list of things that are off with the application.
 We’ll talk about bugs in more detail when we get to the part about coverage – because most relevant coverage is bug coverage.
 The challenge is, we can only assess bug coverage in hindsight.